Ian Stendal

-Ian Avram Stendal, born Jan Stendal (January 14, 1913, in Prague – November 18, 1992 in North Hollywood, California) was a photographer.
+Ian Avram Stendal (born Jan Stendal; January 14, 1913 – November 18, 1992) was a Czech-born American photographer.

+Biography

-Ian Stendal was born to middle-class parents on the eve of World War I, in what was then the state of Bohemia in the Austro-Hungarian Empire.
-His father, Konrad Stendal, was an executive at the Chemicke Zavody Sokolov chemical company, and his mother was Sara Marculis, whose family owned several successful dime stores in Prague and Pilsen.
+Ian Stendal was born on January 14, 1913 to middle-class parents, in Prague in what was then the Kingdom of Bohemia within Austria-Hungary.
+His father, Konrad Stendal, was an executive at the Chemické závody Sokolov chemical company, and his mother was Sara Marculis, whose family owned several successful dime stores in Prague and Plzeň.
 Stendal took an early interest in photography while working in his uncle's camera shop in Prague.
 In the early 1930s, Stendal was a student at the University of Frankfurt in Germany, where he took classes with Paul Tillich and Theodor Adorno.
 Although he had planned to study art, Stendal left Frankfurt when the Nazis came to power.
 In 1934 took a sales position with the Swiss camera company Paillard Bolex.
 In 1939, Stendal was sent to the United States as a Paillard-Bolex representative at the New York World's Fair.

 During his stay in the United States, the Germans invaded and occupied Czechoslovakia, and Stendal was cut off from his family and home.
 Through the intervention of Ezra Brockway, the U.S. importer of Paillard-Bolex, Stendal was able to remain in the United States.
 However, in 1940, Stendal went to Canada in order to enlist in the Canadian armed forces.
 He was accepted into the 1st Canadian Infantry and was sent to England in late 1940.
 In 1942, Stendal was wounded in the catastrophic Dieppe Raid.
 He was taken prisoner, but after two failed attempts he escaped from a prisoner of war camp.
 During the same period, his mother and her family were deported to the Theresienstadt concentration camp and none survived the war.
 His father, who was not Jewish, died in 1944.
 It is believed that Konrad Stendal committed suicide by ingesting photographic processing chemicals at hand in his brother's store.
 After the war, Ian Stendal became a naturalized Canadian.
 He returned to work for Paillard-Bolex and moved to Los Angeles, California.
 While acting as the Paillard-Bolex agent for the major film studios, Stendal also opened a small photographic studio on Fairfax Boulevard in Los Angeles.
 He left Paillard-Bolex in 1950 to become a technical advisor to the Metro-Goldwyn-Mayer studios.
 In the late 1940s, Stendal renewed a friendship with Adorno, who was then living in L.A. and Stendal became involved in the émigré intellectual community coalescing around Hollywood.